ovh/manager/.ai-doc/20-dependencies/muk.md

 ai: true
 ---

-> **📝 Note:** Cette documentation a été mise à jour le 2025-01-27 avec tous les composants disponibles dans le Storybook MUK.
+> **📝 Note:** This documentation was updated on 2025-01-27 with all components available in MUK Storybook.

 # Manager UI Kit (MUK)